 The place of religion in education, and of the nature of religious education.
-Topics include: religious neutrality, religion and atheism in the school; lath, reason and the aims of education, indoctrination and education; religious experience and religious knowledge; the rationality of religious belief; religion and science; religious education and moral educations.
+Topics include: religious neutrality, religion and atheism in the school; faith, reason and the aims of education, indoctrination and education; religious experience and religious knowledge; the rationality of religious belief; religion and science; religious education and moral educations commitment and public education.